 Fiduciary fund reporting focuses on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private purpose trust funds, and agency funds.
+The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private purpose trust funds, and custodial funds.
 Trust funds are used to account for assets held by the Township under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the Township's own programs.
-The Township has no investment trust funds or private purpose trust funds.
+The Township has no investment trust funds, private purpose trust funds or custodial funds.
 Fiduciary Funds are not included in the government-wide financial statements.

 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when due and the employer has made a formal commitment to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
-Agency funds are custodial in nature and do not involve measurement of results of operations.